K. Jamuna Rani

-K. Jamuna Rani (born 17 May 1938 in Andhra Pradesh, India) is an Indian playback singer who has sung over 6,000 songs in Sinhalese, Tamil, Telugu, Kannada and Malayalam lnguages.
+K. Jamuna Rani (born 17 May 1938 in Andhra Pradesh, India) is an Indian playback singer who has sung over 6,000 songs in Telugu, Sinhalese, Tamil, Kannada and Malayalam languages.

 Life and career

 Rani was born to K. Varadarajulu and violinist K. Droupathy.

 She first contributed her voice to film at the age of seven for the Telugu movie Tyagayya (1946).
 By thirteen, Rani was vocalising for lead characters in films like Valayapathi and Kalyani.
 She had a hit score with Aasaiyum En Nesamum from the Tamil film Gulebakavali in 1955.

 Jamuna Rani first sang in Sri Lankan cinema for Sujatha in 1953 under the direction of composer Ananda Samarakoon.
 She subsequently contributed to Warada Kageda (1954), Seda Sulang (1955), Mathalan (1955), Suraya (1957) and Vana Mohini (1958).
 'Jeevana Mea Gamana Sansare' which she sang with A. M. Rajah for the movie 'Seda Sulang' is one of the all-time favourite Sinhala cinema songs in Sri Lanka.

 She had few songs in the early 1970s.
 After a hiatus, she came back to Tamil songs in Nayakan (1987) and Annan Ennada Thambi Ennada (1992).